-In the aluminum and steel industry, Imerys quartz pebbles, once transformed into silicon, are essential ingredients in the manufacture of ferro-alloys and silicon for aluminum alloy and silicone production.
+In the aluminum and iron & steel industry, Imerys quartz pebbles, once transformed into silicon, are essential ingredients in the manufacture of ferro-alloys and silicon for aluminum alloy and silicone production.

 Imerys also produces quartz aggregates (sand and gravel) and pebbles for decorative use to serve the construction and public works sectors.